 Internet and mobile internet

-3.2 billion people are now using internet, 2 billion of which are in developing countries.
+3.2 billion people are now using the internet, 2 billion of which are in developing countries.
 The global mobile broadband market is highly dynamic: market penetration increased 12 times since 2007.

 As we see every day, the world is evolving and changing constantly, especially in the tech department: 8 years ago, there weren’t even smart devices for us to use.
 Back then we didn’t even imagine using devices like smartphones or tablets.
 Now we can’t imagine living without them.

 The use of mobile data has grown more than exponentially in the last 5 years.
 By the end of 2010 mobile data was twice as much as voice data.
 From the beginning of 2014 to the beginning of 2015, mobile data usage has grown 55%, a data report from Ericson states.
 There are now nearly more mobile-cellular subscriptions (around 7 billion) than people in the world.
-That tells us that the people who have access to mobile internet do access the internet with more than just one mobile device.
+That tells us that the people who have access to the mobile internet to access the internet with more than just one mobile device.

 How much time do we spend looking at our smartphones?